open-crypto-broker/crypto-broker-client-js/README.md

 const signResponse = await cryptoLib.signCertificate({...}, options);
 ```

-Further, it is also possible to check the status of the server:
+Further, it is also possible to check the health status of the server:

 ```ts
 import { HealthCheckResponse_ServingStatus } from 'cryptobroker-client';